PRFM

 1. Jeong-Gyu Kim, Munan Gong, Chang-Goo Kim , and 1 more author

-The Astrophysical Journals, Jan 2023
+The Astrophysical Journal Supplement Series, Jan 2023